-The Buffalo Sabres ice hockey team appeared in 1970 when the NHL made a decision to expand the League’s top 14 franchises.
+The Buffalo Sabres ice hockey team appeared in 1970 when the NHL decided to expand the League’s top 14 franchises.
 The Buffalo Sabres was founded by the Knox brothers, Seymour and Northup, in 1970.
 The team is based in Buffalo, New York, USA.

 The Knox brothers announced the name-the-team contest to acquire a more original and unique name for the franchise.
 Many ideas were submitted with names like “Mugwumps,” “Buzzing Bees,” “Buffalo Bisons,” “Flying Zeppelins,” “Buffalo Bulls,” etc. being suggested.
 However, the brothers thought that for Buffalo-based teams, such names were too plain and unsophisticated.
 Moreover, buffalo, bison, and bull refer to large, even-ungulate animals in the genus Bison.
 Finally, Sabres won out.
 The owners claimed they liked Sabres as it is an effective weapon in both offense and defense, so they hoped their team would be.
 Anyway, “Bulls,” “Bisons,” and “Buffaloes” are team monikers, as the Buffalo Sabres logo features a buffalo above two crossed sabers.

 In the spring of 1996, died the Buffalo Sabres’ principal owner Seymour Knox III.
 In the 1996-97 season, the team changed its basic colors from blue and gold to black and red.
 The same year the Buffalo Sabres moved from Memorial Auditorium to the new HSBC Arena.